ocaml/opam/doc/pages/Manual.md

 used as the initial package metadata.

-Whenever an install, reinstall or upgrade command-line refers to a pinned package, <span class="opam">opam</span> first fetches its latest source. `opam update` otherwise updates its cache of all the packages pinned in the current switch.
+Whenever an install, reinstall or upgrade command-line refers to a pinned package, <span class="opam">opam</span> first fetches its latest source. `opam update [--development]` is otherwise the standard way to update the sources of all the packages pinned in the current switch.

 ## Common file format